Germany denies accusation of aiding a genocide in Gaza at World Court | Law-Order

 Germany denies accusation of aiding a genocide in Gaza at World Court

-It is one of its biggest arms suppliers, sending 326.5 million euros ($353.70 million) in military equipment and weapons in 2023, according to Economy Ministry data.
-Germany and other Western nations have faced street protests, various legal cases, and accusations of hypocrisy from campaign groups who say Israel has killed too many Palestinian civilians in its six-month military assault.
+It is one of its biggest military suppliers, sending 326.5 million euros ($353.70 million) in equipment and weapons in 2023, according to Economy Ministry data.
+Germany and other Western nations have faced street protests, various legal cases, and accusations of hypocrisy from campaign groups who say Israel has killed too many Palestinian civilians in its six-month assault.

-Germany and other Western nations have faced street protests, various legal cases, and accusations of hypocrisy from campaign groups who say Israel has killed too many Palestinian civilians in its six-month military assault.
-But Tania von Uslar-Gleichen, legal adviser for the German Foreign Ministry, told the International Court of Justice judges that Nicaragua's case was rushed, based on flimsy evidence and should be thrown out due to lack of jurisdiction.
+Germany and other Western nations have faced street protests, various legal cases, and accusations of hypocrisy from campaign groups who say Israel has killed too many Palestinian civilians in its six-month assault.
+But Tania von Uslar-Gleichen, legal adviser for the German Foreign Ministry, told the International Court of Justice, or World Court, that Nicaragua's case was rushed, based on flimsy evidence and should be thrown out for lack of jurisdiction.

-German arms exports were scrutinised to ensure adherence to international law, she said.
+Arms exports were scrutinised for adherence to international law, she said.
 "Germany is doing its utmost to live up to its responsibility vis-a-vis both the Israeli and the Palestinian people," she added, with Germany the largest individual donor of humanitarian aid to Palestinians.

-Von Uslar-Gleichen said Israel's security was a priority for Germany because of the history of the Nazi decimation of Jews in the Holocaust.
+Von Uslar-Gleichen said Israel's security was a priority for Germany given the history of the Nazi decimation of Jews.
 "Germany has learned from its past, a past that includes the responsibility for one of the most horrific crimes in human history, the Shoah," she said, using the Hebrew word.
 A lawyer for Germany, Christian Tams, told the court that since Oct.
 7, 98% of arms exports to Israel were general equipment like vests, helmets and binoculars.
-And of four cases where war weapons exports were approved, he said, three concerned arms unsuitable for use in combat and were instead meant for use in training exercises.
+And of four cases where war weapons exports were approved, he said, three concerned arms unsuitable for use in combat and meant for training.

-NICARAGUA AND SOUTH AFRICA PRESSURE ISRAEL On Monday, lawyers for Nicaragua had asked the ICJ, or World Court, to order Germany to halt arms sales to Israel and resume funding of U.N.
+NICARAGUA AND SOUTH AFRICA PRESSURE ISRAEL Lawyers for Nicaragua have asked the ICJ to order Germany to halt arms sales to Israel and resume funding of U.N.
 Palestinian refugee agency UNRWA.

-They argued Berlin has violated the 1948 Genocide Convention and international humanitarian law by continuing to supply Israel while aware there was a risk of genocide.
-Israel says its war is against murderous Hamas militants, not Palestinian civilians, and that it is the victim of smear.
+They argued Berlin has violated the 1948 Genocide Convention and international law by supplying Israel while aware there was a risk of genocide.
+After Tuesday's hearing, Nicaraguan ambassador Carlos Arguello told journalists that the case at this preliminary stage did not hinge on the amount of Germany's military aid but simply its existence.

 The Islamist group's Oct.
 7 attacks killed 1,200 people, according to Israeli tallies.
 More than 33,000 Palestinians have been killed in Israel's Gaza offensive since then, according to the health ministry in the Hamas-run enclave.
-The ICJ is expected to issue provisional measures on Nicaragua's case in weeks, but a final ruling could take years and the court has no power to enforce it.
+An ICJ ruling on Nicaragua's requested emergency measures is expected in weeks.
+A final judgement on the merits of the case usually takes years and the court has no power to enforce it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)